magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

   identity)
 ```

-As you see, this new task, which has to be added immediately before the
+As you can see, this new task, which must be added immediately before the
-`dev` one, replicates the same thing we manually did in the previous
+`dev` task, replicates the same thing we did manually in the previous
 tutorial while the IFDE was running.
 The `identity` function is
 returning the task itself in such a way that you can compose it with
 other tasks.

 ### Composing tasks

-To see how the newly defined `testing` task can be used with the `dev`
+To see how the newly defined `testing` task can be used along with the `dev`
 task, start the IFDE as follows:

 ```bash